 Praised for her “graceful” (The New York Times) performance and "acrobatic finesse" (Early Music America), Japanese-American harpsichordist Aya Hamada is an active recitalist, concerto soloist and continuo player.
 Currently she plays principal harpsichord for ProMusica Chamber Orchestra of Columbus and serves as organist at L’Église Française du Saint Esprit.
 She is also a jury member for the Early Music Division of the Osaka International Music Competition.

-Aya has given numerous recitals in the US, Canada, Mexico, Argentina, Brazil, Belgium, England, France, Italy, Spain, Switzerland and Japan, including a recital at the Peñíscola International Festival of Medieval and Baroque Music (Spain), Mardis du Ruckers (Switzerland), Kyoto Concert Hall (Japan), Music Before 1800 (New York), Da Camera Society (Los Angeles), Harpsichord Heaven at the Flint collection (Wilmington), the Quebec Government Office, and the International Conference of the Historical Keyboard Society of North America (Montreal).
-Her 2024-2025 engagements include a recital at the San Diego Early Music Society, the Iowa City Early Keyboard Society and the Hyogo Performing Arts Center (Japan.)
+Aya has given numerous recitals in the US, Canada, Mexico, Argentina, Brazil, Belgium, England, France, Italy, Spain, Switzerland and Japan, including a recital at the Peñíscola International Festival of Medieval and Baroque Music (Spain), Mardis du Ruckers (Switzerland), Kyoto Concert Hall (Japan), Music Before 1800 (New York), San Diego Early Music Society (California), Harpsichord Heaven at the Flint collection (Wilmington), the Quebec Government Office, and the International Conference of the Historical Keyboard Society of North America (Montreal).

 She has made over four dozen appearances as concerto soloist on four continents.
 She has performed with Orpheus Chamber Orchestra, Royal Opera House, American Symphony Orchestra, Berkshire Opera Company, Kansai Philharmonic Orchestra (Japan), Sinfonietta Cracovia (Poland), Juilliard415, Juilliard Symphony, appearing under conductors such as William Christie, Jordi Savall, Nicholas McGegan, Harry Bicket and Masaaki Suzuki.